-1.1.2.1 (PS-MW) MANAGED, PERMANENTLY FLOODED, NON-TIDAL WETLANDS ON SUBSIDED AGRICULTURAL LANDS
+1.1.2.1 (PS-MW) Managed, Permanently Flooded, Non-tidal Wetlands on Subsided Agricultural Lands

-The unique, chemically reducing environment in managed, permanently flooded wetlands on subsided lands facilitates $CO_2$ sequestration and methanogenesis (production of $CH_4$ ).
-In permanently flooded wetlands, $CO_2$ accumulates in plant tissues, which becomes litter and eventually accumulates as soil organic matter (SOM).
-The SOM can be converted to dissolved organic carbon (DOC), bicarbonate (HCO3-), and CH4.
-Dissolved organic carbon and CH4 are byproducts of and leakages from the net accumulation of SOM and $CO_2$ sequestration.
+The unique, chemically reducing environment in managed, permanently flooded wetlands on subsided lands facilitates CO2 sequestration and methanogenesis (production of CH4).
+In permanently flooded wetlands, CO2 accumulates in plant tissues, which becomes litter and eventually accumulates as soil organic matter (SOM).
+The SOM can be converted to dissolved organic carbon (DOC), bicarbonate (HCO3.), and CH4.
+Dissolved organic carbon and CH4 are byproducts of and leakages from the net accumulation of SOM and CO2 sequestration.

-Wetlands may be considered a GHG sink as $CO_2$ is removed from the atmosphere and stored in the soil carbon pool.
-However, a wetland also acts as a GHG source because it emits $CH_4$ , which contributes to atmospheric radiative forcing.
+Wetlands may be considered a GHG sink as CO2 is removed from the atmosphere and stored in the soil carbon pool.
+However, a wetland also acts as a GHG source because it emits CH4, which contributes to atmospheric radiative forcing.
 N2O is not typically emitted from permanently flooded wetlands where water levels are greater than 10 cm (Smith et al. 1983).
-In general, the amount of $CO_2$ sequestered relative to the amount of $CH_4$ emitted and the relative ability of these gases to absorb infrared radiation ultimately determine whether the wetland is a sink or source for the global warming potential.
-Carbon fixation in the form of primary production is intimately connected with CH4 production; the amount of CO2 fixed on a daily basis has been positively correlated with CH4 emissions (Whiting and Chanton 1993).
+In general, the amount of CO2 sequestered relative to the amount of CH4 emitted and the relative ability of these gases to absorb infrared radiation ultimately determine whether the wetland is a sink or source for the global warming potential.
+Carbon fixation in the form of primary production is intimately connected with CH4 emissions (Whiting and Chanton 1993).
 The correlation of CH4 emissions with Net Ecosystem Productivity is due to increases in organic substrates associated with root exudates, litter production, and plant turnover (Whiting and Chanton 2001).
 Since the late 1980s, there has been substantial interest in stopping and reversing the effects of subsidence by creating managed wetlands on subsided islands in the Sacramento-San Joaquin Delta.
 Additional information is provided in Appendix B.